-Disney’s Polynesian Bora Bora Bungalow Photos Tour
+Disney’s Polynesian Villas Bora Bora Bungalow Photos Tour

-For many of us, staying at Disney’s Bora Bora Bungalows is a bucket list item.
-These bungalows that sit over the lake at Disney’s Polynesian Village Resort are among the most expensive accommodations at Walt Disney World.
+For many of us, staying at Disney’s Bora Bora Bungalows is a bucket list items.
+These units that hover over Seven Seas Lagoon at Disney’s Polynesian Villas and Bungalows are among the most expensive accommodations at Walt Disney World.
+Each bungalow features two bedrooms and sleep up to eight guests.

 A long walkway connects the bungalows to the white sand beach on the shoreline of the Polynesian.
 Each bungalow is staggered in relation to its neighbor, allowing for privacy.

-The bungalows sit directly behind the following longhouses:
+The bungalows sit directly behind the following longhouses: Moorea, Tokelau, and Hawaii.

 Before we venture inside, here is a photo of the front porch.